splunk/weblogger/README.md

 * Utilize `sendBeacon` API for asynchronous event transmision.
 * Support ECMAScript Modules.
 * Works in latest version of all browsers.
-* Small, lightweight on reources, and free of external dependences.
+* Small file size, lightweight on resources, and free of external dependences.
 * Use `SharedWorker` where available to limit open connections to splunk.
 * Support [RFCrfc5424](https://tools.ietf.org/html/rfc5424) logging levels.